 In best case scenarios divorced parents get on amicably with their ex-partners.
 New partners are accepted and the step-family can have very positive relationships.
 For those lucky ones, the step-parent can be an additional resource and things can go fine.

-Where this is not the case it can be extremely difficult.
+Where this is not the case it can be difficult.
 The step-parent often wants to help their new partner, and is involved with childcare and so becomes part of the system.
-All sorts of things can go wrong:
+But all sorts of things can go wrong:

-Becoming a step parent involves not only taking on someone else’s children but also someone else’s family and extended family.
+Becoming a step parent involves not only taking on someone else’s children but also someone else’s family and extended family, and even neighbours.
 This can mean becoming part of a large family.
 In step-families the extended family can feel they have the right to interfere in your relationship.
 They feel they have this right ‘because of the children’.
 Interference can be in

 When members of the extended family have not come to terms with the changes that have taken place in the family, they can project their feelings onto the new-comer – the new step-parent.
 It can be much easier to ‘hate’ a new step-parent than to deal with uncomfortable feelings.
 Step-parents often cannot understand why they are being blamed.